 Natural Resources Canada promotes the EnerGuide rating system as the gold standard for residential energy audits, and the current federal government has committed to providing up to one million free EnerGuide home evaluations.
-Details of that program have yet to be announced.”

 Looking for an Energy Audit?

-Interested in Becoming an Energy Auditor?
+Interested in Becoming an Energy Advisor?